Northern Ballet’s Victoria is an enthralling epic that intelligently and emotively chronicles Queen Victoria’s life as a monarch and mother.

 Photography shows Abigail Prudames (as Victoria), Pippa Moore (as Older Beatrice), Joseph Taylor (as Albert), Miki Akuta (as Young Beatrice), Sean Bates (as Liko) in Northern Ballet’s Victoria.

-> The production is also being broadcast in cinemas on Tuesday 25th June 2019.
+The production is being broadcast in cinemas nationwide on Tuesday 25 June 2019.